paulavilla64/Bar_GPT/README.md

 # Dialogue System

 ## Requestables / Informables
-- Can Ask at the beginning if you want to stay home or go out
+- Can ask at the beginning if you want to stay home or go out
 - Stay home options
   - enter ingridents to suggest a recipie
   - occasion